Eligibility

 Host organisations

 UK Hosting organisations are usually NHS Trust/Foundation Trusts and we welcome applications from all organisation types.
 You should be interested in sharing your expertise with international colleagues and engaging with them to share best practice from their home countries.
+Ideally, the organisation will be able to host two participants from the EU and will have a dedicated local coordinator available to support them throughout their exchange.

 Read the below experience of a UK Hosting organisation and how they have benefitted from taking part in the HOPE Exchange Programme over several years: